Monuments have no voice. They have us.

 Greece’s economic woes have forced the country to adopt tough austerity measures, resulting in severe budget cuts.

 Last week, staff at Greece’s culture ministry took to the streets in front of the National Archaeological Museum.
-They warned that the austerity programs are hurting their work.
+They warned that the austerity programs were hurting their work.

-That same day, I met a group of women in the museum cafe.
-One of them, Maria Tzagkaraki, told me she recently lost her job as a guard.
+Maria Tzagkarak, sitting at a museum cafe that same day, recalled that she'd recently lost her job as a museum guard.
 She said she and her friends, also former guards, come here regularly to press for 10 months of back pay.

 “They are unpaid for months, and that is a great problem,” Tzagkaraki said.
 “I’m waiting for more thieves in the museums, but they don’t care.”